-- Maintain a proper learning environment for young children.
+Maintain a proper learning environment for young children.

-- Understand stages of physical, cognitive, and socio-emotional development in young children.
+Understand stages of physical, cognitive, and socio-emotional development in young children.

-- Relate well to members of each child’s family.
+Relate well to members of each child’s family.

 Function on the job in ways that contribute to effective program operation.

 The CDA National Credentialing Program is a major effort to enhance the quality of child-care by defining, evaluating, and recognizing the competence of child-care providers.
 Satisfactory completion of the Certificate of Proficiency program qualifies a graduate to write the Child Development Associate examination, which is administered by the Council for Early Childhood Professional Recognition.
 Students must pass the examination to become certified.

 All of the courses listed below